-Luckily, in the past few decades, a huge revamping of rehabilitation techniques has addressed the issue between mental illness and substance abuse disorders.
-Integrated dual diagnosis treatment refers to the combined treatment of both substance abuse disorder and mental illness.
+Luckily, in the past few decades, a huge revamping of rehabilitation techniques has addressed the issue of mental illness and substance abuse disorders.
 Typically, most addicts enter treatment with an underlying mental illness.
 Luckily, most rehabilitation centers in California now recognize the need for treating both parts of the problem.
 Dual diagnosis treatment must be highly personalized because addiction and mental illness are two sides of the same coin.

 Self-medication refers to the use of substances as a coping strategy.
 For example, a heroin addict may also be dealing with bipolar disorder, and they use in order to calm the high energy symptoms of mania.